 HiStroke is an East-European font maker that produced a number of East-European extensions of Western fonts in 1992.
 Many of these are in the 6MB font file at this site: AndromedaCE, ArchitectMediumCE, BlackKnightMediumCE, BlippoExtHeavyCE, BodoniUltraCE, BodoniUltraCondCE, BonnardMediumCE, BroadwayCE, CalligraphyMediumCE, ChicagoMediumCE, CoventryScriptMediumCE, CutOutsMediumCE, DorovarCE, DublinBoldCE, EpoqueMediumCE, FaktosMediumCE, FattiPattiBoldCE, FletcherGothicMediumCE, GiottoBoldCE, GoodCityModernMediumCE, GregorianMediumCE, HighlandGothicBoldCE, KasseBoldCE, KellsMediumCE, LaPerutaBoldCE, MeathMediumCE, MichelleBoldCE, MicroBoldCE, MoulinRougeMediumCE, NewsGothicWideItalicItalicCE, NouveauMediumCE, PaladinMediumCE, RevueItalicItalicCE, RightBankMediumCE, RscanaithCE, VertigoBoldCE, ZephyrScriptMediumCE.
 See also here.
 [Google] [More] ⦿

-Designer of several CE versions of FontFont fonts.
-Designed the sans serif fonts FF Dax CE (2001), FF Dax Turkish (2001), after initial designs of Hans Reichel.
+Designer (b.
+1972, East Frisia) of several CE versions of FontFont fonts.
+She designed the sans serif fonts FF Dax CE (2001) and FF Dax Turkish (2001), after initial designs of Hans Reichel.
 Second prize at the 3rd International Digital Type Design Contest by Linotype Library for Linotype Grassy (1999).
-See also here.
+Linotype link.
 She became Inka Strotmann.
 [Google] [MyFonts] [More] ⦿

 Archive with the Monotype families Courier New CE, Times New Roman CE, Arial CE.
 Also, Lucida Sans, and a Swiss family (type 1), adapted by Tefik Becirovic, Zagreb, for use in East-European languages.
 Link went dead.
 [Google] [More] ⦿